flj512/PluginCPP/README.md

 # PluginCPP
 A tiny utils for managing cpp plugin, there is no dependences and only one header file.

+Another way to use this library is building all the implementation in one library so that
+avoid creating a factory class and many codes like `if(name=="foo") new Foo()`.

 # Usage
 The folder `example` contains an example to demonstrate how to use.